rubayetdev/Laravel-Vuejs/README.md

 # Laravel & Vue.js Project

-This project is a web application built using Laravel and Vue.js, leveraging Laravel for the backend and Vue.js for the frontend.
-It provides a comprehensive foundation for creating dynamic, responsive, and feature-rich applications.
+This project is a web application built using Laravel and Vue.js.
+I am working on it.
+It is just a test project.

 ## Table of Contents